Keeping up with Internet news sources

 How do I clean up my reading list?

-I personally read all the articles I’m interested in, and then I click Mark All As Read.
+I read all the articles I’m interested in and then click Mark All As Read.
 If you’re on the All Items list, this will clear your entire reading list until new articles come in.
 If you’re looking at only a particular subscription, only articles from that subscription will be marked as reading.

 What if I want to remove a subscription?

-• Click the small rubbish bin on the line that corresponds to the subscription that you want to remove.
+- Click the small rubbish bin on the line corresponding to the subscription you want to remove.